You will learn

 2. Click into the text box and create your response.
 You can:

-• Use text and emojis in your reply.
+• Use text, images, emojis in your reply

-An example web chat ticket shown in Klaviyo with an ongoing conversation for an unsubscribed profile.
+An example web chat ticket open in the Klaviyo inbox showing an active conversation and the profile details panel open.

 Web chat best practices